jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

 By convention, the master branch in a Git repository contains the latest, stable version of the application source code.
 To implement a new feature or functionality, create a new branch from the master branch.
 This new branch, called a feature branch, contains commits corresponding to code changes for the new feature.

 When you use a branch for feature development, you can commit and share your code frequently without impacting the stability of code in the master branch.
-After ensuring the code in the feature branch is complete, tested, and reviewed, you are ready to merge the branch into another branch, such as the master branch.
+After ensuring the code in the feature branch is completed, tested, and reviewed, you are ready to merge the branch into another branch, such as the master branch.
 Merging is the process of combining the commit histories from two separate branches into a single branch.

 ## Different workflows